Undergraduate Course: Strategic Management (CMSE10002)

 The course requires you to work through a number of online 'workbooks' prepared by the Course Organiser ahead of class, to guide you through the main theoretical constructs and issues; these require you to read sections of the set text, additional readings and short videos that amplify key learning points, and then to complete assessed multiple choice tests online.
 This enables the lecture sessions to take on more of a 'workshop' format examining critical issues in more depth and to enhance your understanding, as well as to allow guest lecture inputs.
 Allied to these you are required to work through a number of case studies in tutorials to help develop your individual and team-level analytic and presentation skills.

-The four learning outcomes for the Course have been mapped against these three means of assessment (available in the Course Handbook).
+The four learning outcomes for the Course have been mapped against these three means of assessment.

 Companies will brief the class on their projects in week two, and at that point you will be allocated to projects in teams of c.five people and will be expected to work on them during the whole of the course to apply and demonstrate your learning.
 You will be assessed on this via a team presentation to a Panel in the penultimate week.
 There is also a take-home case-based essay on the course during the exam diet in December.